m-gdz/eportfolio/content/career-development.md

 ### Interview : Martin Jossic, Developer

-Q: What is your current position?
+What is your current position?

-_A: I am a mobile application developer at Cybernano, a company based in Nancy.
+> _I am a mobile application developer at Cybernano, a company based in Nancy.
 My job is to think about the interface and the ergonomics of the applications, and then to code them.
 At the moment, I'm working on an app that collects motor skills data using Bluetooth sensors._

-Q: How did you get into your profession?
+How did you get into your profession?

-_A: To get to this job, I passed a scientific baccalaureate, and then went to an IUT.
+> _To get to this job, I passed a scientific baccalaureate, and then went to an IUT.
 This led to an engineering school and a professional degree._

-Q: When did you discover your attraction for computers?
+When did you discover your attraction for computers?

-_A: I have been passionate about computers since middle school.
+> _I have been passionate about computers since middle school.
 I discovered my first language, C++, when I was 12 years old, and then I strengthened my skills through small personal projects._

-Q: Are you involved in any other projects outside of your job?
+Are you involved in any other projects outside of your job?

-_A: I am interested in all areas of programming.
+> _I am interested in all areas of programming.
 So I'm quite involved in the open source community.
 Indeed, I contribute to various projects in my spare time, such as Gnome and GTK._

-Q: Do you have any passions other than engineering?
+Do you have any passions other than engineering?

-_A: I am a photo and music enthusiast.
+> _I am a photo and music enthusiast.
 I am trying to produce some music._

-Q: What are your goals for the future?
+What are your goals for the future?

-_A: I don't really have any long term goals.
+> _I don't really have any long term goals.
 But as I'm currently working alone on projects, I'd like to move to a team-based position._

 ### Links